Building a Strong Security Culture

 Building a strong security culture isn't just about compliance; it’s about creating a positive mindset around security.
 This includes:

-• Continuous Communication: Keep security top of mind through newsletters, posters, and short security tips during meetings.
+- Continuous Communication Channels: Keep security top of mind through newsletters, posters, and short security tips during meetings.

 7. Leverage Data-Driven Insights

-Regularly review security culture metrics and adjust programs based on the findings.
+Regularly review security culture metrics and adjust programs based on the findings, ensuring the protection of sensitive data and minimizing the risk of data breaches.
 Use dashboards to provide visibility into key areas such as:

 Table 2: Security Culture Metrics